Fats403/word-lib/README.md

 ## Contribute

-Any PR's for improvements, missing words or other language support are always welcome.
+Any PR's for improvements or missing words are welcome.

-### Adding a new language
+### Data

-To add a new language create a new folder within the `/src/dictionary` directory as the name of the language in [ISO 639-1](https://www.loc.gov/standards/iso639-2/php/code_list.php) format.
-Then add the language json file under that directory as `{languageCode}.json` and add the language code to the `allowedLanguages` to enable it.
-Look at the current [dictionary](https://github.com/Fats403/word-lib/tree/main/src/dictionary) example for reference.
+The English dictionary is grouped by two-letter prefixes for fast lookups.